Saghar Siddiqui

 Saghar Siddiqui (born Muhammad Akhtar; 14 Aug 1928 – 19 July 1974), was a Pakistani Urdu poet.
-Also known as a Saint poet, homeless Siddiqui was found dead on a street corner of Lahore at age 46.
+Also known as a Saint poet and 'Poet of Pain', homeless Siddiqui was found dead on a street corner of Lahore at age 46.
 His dog also died a year later, reportedly at the same spot.

 Biography

 Saghar Siddiqui was born in 1928 in Ambala (British India) to a well-to-do middle-class family.
 There are few historic records of Saghar's personal life.
 He rarely spoke to any one in this regard and most of what is known of him tends to be from witness accounts.

 Siddiqui was the only child of his parents and spent the early years of his life in Ambala and Saharanpur.
 He was home tutored and received his early education from Habib Hassan, a family friend.
 Young Muhammad Akhtar (later known as Saghar Siddiqui) was much impressed by Habib Hassan, and he got interested in Urdu poetry because of him.
 Siddiqui started writing poetry as a child.
 He moved to Amritsar, Punjab in search of work and used to make wooden combs while writing Urdu poetry.
 For some time, he used Nasir Hijazi as his pen name, but later he switched to Saghar Siddiqui.
 When 15 years old, he regularly started attending mushairas (poetry recitals) in Jalandhar, Ludhiana and Gurdaspur.

 In 1947, when he was 19, he migrated to Pakistan during the independence and settled in Lahore.
 In those days with his slim appearance, wearing pants and boski (yellow silky cloth) shirts, with curly hair, and reciting beautiful ghazals in a melodious voice, he became a huge success.
 He had some tragic turns in his life.

 Siddiqui continued to write poetry for the film industry and moved on to publish a literary magazine.
 The magazine was a critical success but a commercial flop.
 Disappointed, Saghar shut down the magazine.
 In his later life, he fell into depression, financially ruined and addicted to drugs.

 Siddiqui chose to stay in cheap hotels, rather than settle into a house given by the government to refugees.
 He would pay the rent with meager amounts earned by selling his poems to magazines.
 Sometimes he would have to sell his poetry to other poets for a few rupees.
 He would use the waste paper spread around to light fires to stay warm during winter nights.
 Some of these poems were re-sold by these people as their own work.